Rel1cx/sensi-mouse/README.md

 ## What is PointerSense?

-PointerSense is a macOS app that allows you to easily change the system-wide mouse sensitivity and acceleration settings without accessibility permission
+PointerSense is a macOS app that allows you to easily change the system-wide mouse sensitivity and acceleration settings without requiring accessibility permission.

 ## Benefits

-- Change the mouse settings **globally**, what ever the mouse device reconnects or switches
+- Change the mouse settings globally, no matter which mouse device is connected.
-- No accessibility permission required
+- No accessibility permission is required.
-- No take over the mouse input events
+- No taking over mouse input events.
-- Fully compatible with other mouse scrolling or gesture customization apps
+- Fully compatible with other mouse scrolling or gesture customization apps.

 ## Screenshots